 The Blood Moon Howlers are an American four-piece rock band formed in Los Angeles.
 Core members include guitarist/vocalist Matt Wayne, bassist/vocalist/keyboardist JuJu, drummer/percussionist Brandon Cooke and Evan Hatfield, saxophone/sitar/keys.

 Featuring dual male and female lead vocals with whiskey drenched heavy swampy blues rock, flecks of smokey burlesque and psychedelic tendencies.
-The band formed in January of 2017 and since then has released 2 EPs and played venues all over Southern California.
+The band formed in January of 2017 and since then has released 1 EP and played venues all over Southern California.

-They are currently recording an LP set to be released in the Spring of 2019 including an original song featured on the film “Sugar Babe”.
+They currently have a brand new sneak peek EP, Hangover Sessions set to be released May 5th leading up to their brand new album, Mad Man’s Ruse set to be released in the July of 2019 including an original song featured on the film “Sugar Babe”.

 What is a Pocho?
 One who lacks proficiency in Spanish but is of Mexican descent.
 So with that out of the way who are Los Pochos?